The Basic tab’s settings define the effects should be used when the scene is rendered and the Filter tab’s settings define what exactly will be shown.

-Defines for Hardware OpenGL whether or not reflections should be output.
+Defines whether or not reflections should be output.
 See Reflection Preview for details.

-Defines for Hardware OpenGL whether or not depth of field should be rendered.
+Defines whether or not depth of field should be rendered.
 See Depth of Field for details.

-Depending on the graphics card and driver used, different levels of anti-aliasing are available here.
+Depending on the graphics card and driver used, different levels of anti-aliasing are available here (see also Antialiasing). .

-If Transparency is enabled, the OpenGL antialiasing will not work.
-To make sure that Hardware OpenGL still delivers acceptable results, Supersampling can be used to render the respective sub-pixels.
+If Transparency is enabled, the Viewport antialiasing will not work on some systems.
+To make sure that the Viewport Renderer still delivers acceptable results (or if the anti-aliasing settings are not far-reaching enough), Supersampling can be used to render the respective sub-pixels.
 Note that higher values will slow the process down accordingly because the sub-pixels will be rendered per pixel, regardless of any transparency.
 Why Brute Force?
 Because rendering is done straightforward without any attempts to save render time.
 With a setting of 4x4 at 100 x 100 pixels, an image will be rendered internally at a resolution 4 times larger (i.e., 400 x 400) and will in the end be compressed to 100 x 100 via a filter.

 There is a series of effects that can be used to influence the Viewport display quality (e.g., transparency and Shadows): You can find these in the Viewport’s Options/Effects menu (or in the Viewport Configure menu’s Filter tab.

 The Viewport Renderer also has these (and more) settings in its Basic menu.
 Click on the Copy Effects from Viewport button to copy these settings over instead of having to set them all again manually.

 The Basic menu’s settings can be used to define the effects with which the scene should be rendered, and the Filter menu’s settings define what will be shown.